awsdocs/aws-php-developers-guide/doc_source/guide_commands.rst

    limitations under the License.

 ##########################################
-Command Objects in the |sdk-php| version 3
+Command Objects in the |sdk-php| Version 3
 ##########################################

 .. meta::